-Once the university is satisfied with the Demo it could be scaled up to handle all of the university's food wastes.
+Once the university is satisfied with the Demo it could be scaled up to a production level.
 TimberFish has operated a commercial pilot system at the Five & 20 Spirits & Brewing facility in Westfield, New York that would illustrate what this scale up might look like.
 This facility received all of the byproducts and production waste streams (no sanitary wastes) from the distillery and its companion brewery.
 The system grew fish and freshwater shrimp, recycled and treated all solid and dissolved wastes, produced a high energy wood chip residual which could be a renewable biofuel, and discharged a high quality effluent under strict permits issued by the New York State Department of Environmental Conservation.